29 August, 2024

 General recommendations:

-• Protect your trademark: monitor its use by others and take steps to protect your rights in case of infringement.
+• Protect your trade mark: monitor its use by others and take steps to protect your rights in case of infringement.

 What are the alternatives to the Madrid system for international trademark registration, and what are their advantages and disadvantages?